AetherialMist/JavaLearning/chapter-001/lesson-000/README.md

 ## Completed Folder

 Anytime there is code involved (almost all sections), a completed project will be included which you can reference if you ever get stuck.
 There will be a hyperlink at the bottom of each section leading to the completed code.

+## Challenges

+Sometimes I will include small challenges in a lesson.
+These are optional, but highly recommended to do.
+You can think of these as ideas for you to practice any new concepts learned about in the lesson.

 ## Recap